Ketone

 In organic chemistry, a ketone /ˈkiːtoʊn/ is an organic compound with the structure R\sC(=O)\sR', where R and R' can be a variety of carbon-containing substituents.
 Ketones contain a carbonyl group \sC(=O)\s (a carbon-oxygen double bond C=O).
+A ketone derived from an alkane is an alkanone.
 The simplest ketone is acetone (where R and R' are methyl), with the formula (CH3)2CO.
 Many ketones are of great importance in biology and industry.
 Examples include many sugars (ketoses), many steroids, e.g., testosterone, and the solvent acetone.

 Nomenclature and etymology

 The word ketone is derived from Aketon, an old German word for acetone.

 According to the rules of IUPAC nomenclature, ketone names are derived by changing the suffix -ane of the parent alkane to -anone.
 Typically, the position of the carbonyl group is denoted by a number, but traditional nonsystematic names are still generally used for the most important ketones, for example acetone and benzophenone.
 These nonsystematic names are considered retained IUPAC names, although some introductory chemistry textbooks use systematic names such as "2-propanone" or "propan-2-one" for the simplest ketone (CH3\sC(=O)\sCH3) instead of "acetone".

 The derived names of ketones are obtained by writing separately the names of the two alkyl groups attached to the carbonyl group, followed by "ketone" as a separate word.
 Traditionally the names of the alkyl groups were written in order of increasing complexity, for example methyl ethyl ketone.
 However, according to the rules of IUPAC nomenclature, the alkyl groups are written alphabetically, for example ethyl methyl ketone.
 When the two alkyl groups are the same, the prefix "di-" is added before the name of alkyl group.
 The positions of other groups are indicated by Greek letters, the α-carbon being the atom adjacent to carbonyl group.

 Although used infrequently, oxo is the IUPAC nomenclature for the oxo group (=O) and used as prefix when the ketone does not have the highest priority.
 Other prefixes, however, are also used.
 For some common chemicals (mainly in biochemistry), keto refer to the ketone functional group.